 In more details, the models are presented in Table 5.
-The second model suggested that the higher levels of $\epsilon$ would predict the higher level of positivity, while the levels of $\alpha$ and $\delta$ predict positivity in the reverse manner.
+The second model suggested that the higher levels of $\varepsilon$ would predict the higher level of positivity, while the levels of $\alpha$ and $\delta$ predict positivity in the reverse manner.
 The activity of other systems as well as the presence of somatic complaints did not reach the statistical significance of prediction.
 On the other hand, there were some interesting points.
-First of all, the standardized regression coefficients of $\epsilon$ and $\alpha$ remained relatively unchanged, determining that their main effects on positivity were direct and not by any mean moderated by somatic complaints.
-Secondly, there was absence of main effects of other systems.
+First of all, the standardized regression coefficients of $\varepsilon$ and $\alpha$ remained relatively unchanged, determining that their main effects on positivity were direct and not by any mean moderated by somatic complaints.
 This also included